Parliamentary constituencies in London: History

-Metropolitan area and County of London (1832 to 1965)
+Inner London

 Prior to 1832

 Prior to 1832, the metropolitan area of London was represented by the parliamentary boroughs of City of London (four MPs), Westminster and Southwark (two MPs each).
 The remainder of the metropolitan area was covered by the historical counties of Middlesex and Surrey.

 1832 to 1868

 The Reform Act 1832 gave representation in the London metropolitan area to seven parliamentary boroughs, known as the metropolitan boroughs, with the formation of four additional boroughs, each electing two MPs.
-In addition, Greenwich was formed as a separate borough from the county of Kent.
+In addition, Greenwich was formed as a separate borough from the counties of Kent and Surrey.